wittm22/DS_final_project/README.md

 1. What is the average time distance between men and women?

-The men's winner has always been faster that the women's winner, so I wanted to see the average distance in winning times for the Boston Marathon.
+The men's winner has always been faster that the women's winner for every Boston Marathon, so I wanted to see the average difference in winning times for the Boston Marathon.

 2. Has marathon times overall decreased over time?